rmoesbergen/openwrt-ha-device-tracker/README.md

 As mentioned, this script uses MQTT to register and update device state.
 The device entities will be automatically created, so no need manually add them to your configuration.yaml.
 If you want the devices to have a nice name or icon, you can add them to the presence-detector.settings.json file in the 'params' section.

-You can select the icon this entity will use by entering an [MDI](https://pictogrammers.com/library/mdi/) code for the icon, ie `icon: mdi:cellphone-basic`.
+You can select the icon this entity will use by entering an [MDI](https://pictogrammers.com/library/mdi/) code for the icon, such as `icon: mdi:cellphone-basic`.
-Updating the icon or other settings manually requires a restart of presence-detector.
+Updating the icon or other settings requires a restart of the `presence-detector` service.

 Adding this icon will create an entity that looks like:
 ![Entity](entity.png)